gangliao/Large-Scale-Data-Processing-and-Optimisation/session 7/papers/mao_HOTNETS_2016.md

 ### Summary

-Inspired by recent advances in deep reinforcement learning, the author build systems [DeepRM] that learn to manage resources directly from experience.
+Inspired by recent advances in deep reinforcement learning, the author build systems [DeepRM: a simple multi-resource cluster scheduler] that learn to manage resources directly from experience.

+Traditional solution for these problems are solved using meticulously designed heuristics.
+It's too specific and not a general purpose solution, which often must be repeated if some metric changes. i.e., the workload.
+RL does not require any prior knowledge of the system's behavior to learn these strategies, it can support a variety of objectives just by using different reinforcement rewards.

 ### Cool Ideas